tomtomjhj/vscoq.nvim/README.md

   See [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim/)
   for basic example configurations for working with LSP.
 * `:VsCoq` command
-    * `:VsCoq continuous`: Use the "Continuous" proof mode (default, show goals for the cursor position).
+    * `:VsCoq continuous`: Use the "Continuous" proof mode.
+It shows goals for the cursor position.
-    * `:VsCoq manual`: Use the "Manual" proof mode, where the following four commands are used for navigation.
+    * `:VsCoq manual`: Use the "Manual" proof mode (default), where the following four commands are used for navigation.
         * `:VsCoq stepForward`
         * `:VsCoq stepBackward`
         * `:VsCoq interpretToEnd`